sdaves/simplemonads/README.md

 ## Platform support

-Just `pip install simplemonads` and your ready.
-You can also copy the single `simplemonads/__init__.py` file into your project and use it as you wish without dependencies.
-Works across all platforms on CPython >= 3.5 (Windows, Linux, Mac, Android, iOS), [in browser with Brython](https://raw.githack.com/sdaves/simplemonads/main/tests/test_brython_standalone.html), and [even on microcontrollers with micropython](https://micropython.org)!
+Just `pip install simplemonads` and you're done.
+You can also copy the single file `simplemonads/__init__.py` into your project and use it as you wish without dependencies.
+Works across all platforms, so CPython >= 3.5 (Windows, Linux, Mac, Android, iOS), [in browser with Brython](https://raw.githack.com/sdaves/simplemonads/main/tests/test_brython_standalone.html), and [even on microcontrollers with micropython](https://micropython.org)!

 ![Screenshot of test_reader.py](https://imgur.com/ZnAwyVc.png)